Crypto has funded $54M to Aid for Ukraine

 Ukrainian Deputy Prime Minister revealed that the crypto community had contributed $54 million in crypto funds through "Aid For Ukraine" initiative to support the country's military efforts against Russia.

-On Thursday, Ukrainian Deputy Prime Minister Mykhailo Fedorov's disclosed via his Twitter post that the $54M was channeled through the Ukrainian government-run initiative "Aid For Ukraine."
+On Thursday, Ukrainian Deputy Prime Minister Mykhailo Fedorov's disclosed via his Twitter post that the $54M was channeled through the Ukrainian government-run crypto donation initiative "Aid For Ukraine."

 The crypto fund initiative operates by transferring cryptocurrency to the crypto exchange FTX, which converts cryptocurrency into fiat currency, which is then withdrawn and transferred to the National Bank of Ukraine.